Distributed Stochastic Optimization under Heavy-Tailed Noises: Introduction

 Different from deterministic optimization, stochastic optimization employs random factors to reach a solution to optimization problems.
-Stochastic optimization has wild applications in various fields.
-For example, the stochastic gradient descent (SGD) method has greatly participated in the progress of machine learning.
+Stochastic optimization has wide applications in various fields.
+For example, the stochastic gradient descent (SGD) method can help escape from saddle points in nonconvex optimization and thus has significantly contributed to the progress of deep learning.

 As an extension of distributed deterministic optimization to stochastic scenarios, distributed stochastic optimization has also attracted widespread attention.
 For instance, the authors in \cite{sundhar2010distributed} presented a distributed stochastic subgradient projection algorithm tailored for convex optimization challenges. \cite{srivastava2011distributed} introduced a distributed algorithm that relies on asynchronous step-sizes. \cite{wang2021distributed} proposed a proximal primal-dual approach geared towards nonconvex and nonsmooth problems. \cite{lu2023convergence} examined the high-probability convergence of distributed stochastic optimization.